andifunke/w2v-pos-tagger/README.md

 The newly trained NLTK tagger will be saved to `./corpora/out/nltk_german_classifier_data.pickle`.

-To evaluate the spaCy and NLTK part-of-speech tagger run
+To apply the spaCy and NLTK part-of-speech tagging run

 ```bash
 python src/w2v-pos-tagger/baseline_pos_tagger.py